 Tomales Bay is a significant biological community that supports a diversity of habitats; including eelgrass beds, intertidal sand and mud flats, and salt and freshwater marshes.
 Thousands of species of birds, other vertebrates, invertebrates and plants- including numerous threatened and endangered species- inhabit the bay.
 The watershed is especially important to approximately 20,000 wintering shorebird, seabirds, and waterbirds, among many other bird species that occur both seasonally and year-round (Kelly, 1998).
 The waters of Tomales Bay are also important to many fish species; including salmon, eel, sturgeon, halibut, endangered Coho Salmon, and the commercially important Pacific Herring that rely on its creeks and extensive eelgrass beds to spawn.
 Several species of marine mammals have been documented in the bay and there is a resident harbor seal population that breeds there- the seal population ranges between 500 and 800 seals depending on the time of year.
 View the map and coordinates of the designated no-anchoring seagrass protection zones (PDF, 173KB)

-The Final Tomales Bay Vessel Management Plan, released April 2013, was developed by Gulf of the Farallones National Marine Sanctuary (GFNMS) staff and the California State Lands Commission (CLSC) staff in collaboration with nine other local, state and federal agencies with jurisdiction in Tomales Bay collectively known as the Tomales Bay Interagency Committee.
+The Final Tomales Bay Vessel Management Plan, released April 2013, was developed by Greater Farallones National Marine Sanctuary (GFNMS) staff and the California State Lands Commission (CLSC) staff in collaboration with nine other local, state and federal agencies with jurisdiction in Tomales Bay collectively known as the Tomales Bay Interagency Committee.
 The Environmental Assessment and Initial Study (EA/IS), which is included as an appendix to the Plan, analyzes the potential environmental effects associated with implementation of the Plan consistent with the requirements of the National Environmental Policy Act and California Environmental Quality Act.

 The CSLC at their April 26, 2013 meeting approved adoption of a Negative Declaration pursuant to the requirements of the California Environmental Quality Act (§§ 21000 et seq. and 21092, Pub.
 Resources Code) and the Final Tomales Bay Vessel Management Plan.
 NOAA is currently reviewing the Plan and the EA/IS to ensure federal consistency and compliance with federal laws, including the National Environmental Policy Act, This review should be completed in June.
 Once the NOAA review is complete, the final Plan and EA/IS, approved by both NOAA and the CSLC, will be posted here.